Justin Ferizaj: Frosinone

 On 22 August 2023, Ferizaj officially joined Serie A club Frosinone for an undisclosed fee.
 He was initially assigned to their Under-19 (Primavera) squad.

 Bray Wanderers

 On 31 July 2025, Ferizaj returned home to sign for League of Ireland First Division club Bray Wanderers, joining his brother Richard who also plays for the club.

 On 1 August, Ferizaj made his debut for Bray, coming off the bench against Treaty United.
 In the 94th minute of the game, with the score at 2–2, Ferizaj's shot from outside the box was deflected in by his brother Richard to seal a 3–2 win for Bray.
-On 5 September 2025, Ferizaj scored his first goal for Bray, opening in the scoring in a 3−1 win at home to Athlone Town, he also assisted the 2nd and 3rd goals for Bray.
+On 5 September 2025, Ferizaj scored his first goal for Bray, opening in the scoring in a 3−1 win at home to Athlone Town, he also assisted his side's 2nd and 3rd goals.

+Crawley Town

+On 26 January 2026, Ferizaj signed a two-and-a-half year contract with EFL League Two club Crawley Town.
+He made his debut for the club on 14 February 2026, in a 2–0 defeat to Tranmere Rovers.

 International career

 Ferizaj is eligible to represent either the Republic of Ireland or Albania.
 He has represented the Republic of Ireland at youth international level.